sanger-tol/components/components-ui/app/src/tol-ui/docs/Forms.md

 Once you have chosen a component `type`, your IDE will be able to show you the possible options for this component type (such as its `name` or `label`).
 In addition, the interfaces for each component in `src/interfaces/Forms.ts` have comments describing the purpose of some of their properties.

 Every form component has the `name` property.
-This is the name by which you'll refer to the
+This is the name by which you'll refer to this field in the object passed to your `onSubmit` function.

 ### `buttonConfig`